emaishoaib/quire/README.md

 ## What it does

-**Read.** Continuous scrolling, single or two-page layout, zoom by pinch, by the controls in the bottom right, or by the presets and fit modes in that menu.
-A thumbnail sidebar you can resize by dragging its size slider.
+**Read.** Continuous scrolling, single or two-page layout, and zoom by pinch or from the rail down the right edge, which also holds the page number, text recognition and the fit modes.
+A thumbnail sidebar sized by its own slider, where hovering a page reveals rotate and delete and hovering between pages reveals a plus that inserts there.
 Search across the document with the matches highlighted and counted.

 **Organise.** A grid of page thumbnails.
 Drag to reorder, drag a marquee across empty space to select a run of pages, and hover any page for rotate and delete.
 Those act on the whole